InSourceIO/InSourceIO.github.io/_posts/articles/2021-01-08-zeromq-on-spring-boot.md

 Come back next time, for an in-depth look at in-spring-zeromq, a little library for hiding ZeroMQ behind a protective enterprise development blanket (on the JVM).

 <div class="alert alert-success" role="alert">
-  Check out the library now!
-[Spring ZeroMQ](https://github.com/InSourceSoftware/in-spring-zeromq)
+  Check out the library now! <a href="https://github.com/InSourceSoftware/in-spring-zeromq">Spring ZeroMQ</a>
 </div>

 ## Conclusion